encode/django-rest-framework/docs/api-guide/generic-views.md

 If an object is updated this returns a `200 OK` response, with a serialized representation of the object as the body of the response.

-If an object is created, for example when making a `DELETE` request followed by a `PUT` request to the same URL, this returns a `201 Created` response, with a serialized representation of the object as the body of the response.

 If the request data provided for updating the object was invalid, a `400 Bad Request` response will be returned, with the error details as the body of the response.

 ## DestroyModelMixin